AppleMango23/DogPoopApp/README.md

   - [ ] moving with animation to the header<br>
 - [ ] Developing UI for user's decision<br>
   - [ ] User interface<br>
+  - [ ] Organize the database for users
   - [ ] Arrange the overlay decision to new file<br>
 - [ ] scroll and smaller pic and shift to top
   - [x] ScrollView Attached